Last updated on September 20th, 2022

 We don’t use this complex calculation often, but we provide it for awareness and inspiration.

 Company CAC = total cost for the whole company in the period / new customers in the period.
 If this number is lower than cLTV (customer LTV) in the long-term, then your company will make a profit.

 Caveats about using the CAC metric

-Experienced growth hackers knows how to calculate CAC on a channel-by-channel basis, ideally for each their campaign.
-As we’ve advised before, be sure to add to your calculation the costs of referral fees, discounts, credits, and any other user acquisition costs.
+Experienced growth hackers know how to calculate CAC on a channel-by-channel basis, ideally for each campaign.
+As we’ve advised before, be sure to add the costs of referral fees, discounts, credits, and any other UA costs to your calculation.